annisssimo/rock-paper-scissors/README.md

 **Pseudocode**
 Declare a function getComputerChoice, that will randomly return either ‘Rock’, ‘Paper’ or ‘Scissors’

-Initialize 3 variables and set their values ‘Rock’, ‘Paper’, ‘Scissors’
+Initialize 3 variables and set their values to ‘Rock’, ‘Paper’, ‘Scissors’

 Generate random number between 0 and 2